top of page

 • Avoidance Restrictive Food Intake Disorder (ARFID).

-When our body is starved of food it responds by reducing the rate at which it burns energy (the metabolic rate) and this can result in increased food cravings that trigger over eating and binge eating.
+When the body is starved of food it responds by reducing the rate at which it burns energy (the metabolic rate) and this can result in increased food cravings that trigger over eating and binge eating behaviours.
 To compensate, we believe the best approach is to further limit what we eat, and the cycle continues.

-Disordered Eating and dieting can have a significant negative impact on our bodies and our physical and mental health which can include low mood, fatigue, gastrointestinal issues, irritability, insomnia, depression, anxiety, a reduced ability to cope with stressful situations, low self-esteem and social withdrawal.
+Compulsive and controlled eating can have a significant negative impact on our bodies and our lives and has been linked to poor physical and mental health, low mood, fatigue, gastrointestinal issues, irritability, insomnia, anxiety, depression, a reduced ability to cope with stressful situations, low self-esteem and social withdrawal.

-Other behaviours can also show up alongside our Disordered Eating further increasing risk:
+Other behaviours can also show up alongside our compulsive or controlled eating further increasing risk:

 • Self-Harming